JFtechOfficial/ultimate-ambilight-setup/README.md

 * Modify the `username` and `key` values of the `mqtt_broker` to match your Adafruit-IO username and AIO key
 * Modify the `effect-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "effect launching" topic
 * Modify the `color-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "color launching" topic
-* Modify the `other-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "effect clearing" topic
+* Modify the `misc-topic` value of the `mqtt_broker` to match the name of your Adafruit-IO "miscellaneous" topic
 * Modify the `ip_address` value of the `kodi_server` to match the IP address of the device running Kodi ("127.0.0.1" if it's the same device running this script)
 * Modify the `video_uri` value of the `kodi_server` to the local path or internet link of the video you want to play (supported: YouTube, Dropbox, Flickr, GoogleDrive, Reddit, Twitch:video, Vimeo, VK and many more)
 * Get [your Yandex API key](https://translate.yandex.com/developers/keys) (skip if you use English as main language)